Typing Signs is a series of ongoing projects to improve access to Sign Languages in both analogue and digital worlds.

 Signs are predicted based on the probability they'll be used.
 Anonymized data helps predict the next possible signs in a sentence.

-Whilst ASL Text is currently great for taking simple notes or journaling – sessions show there's still a lot of room to improve:
+Whilst ASL Text is currently great for taking simple notes or journaling – sessions and feedback teach us that there's still a lot of room to improve:

 There are only 10,000 signs and no way yet to add your own.

 Needing to use english-gloss to look up words continuously pulls writers out of the ASL frame of mind.

-Though the procedural coloring of SignWriting helps, understandability remains an issue for the many people new to SignWriting.
+Though legibility has improved with the coloring of SignWriting symbols, legibility still remains an issue for many people new to SignWriting.
+3D rendering is currently being investigated as a solution.

 A major next step would be making it easy for Deaf Artists to create their own fonts.
 One of my favorite comic books, Hawkeye 2012 (by Matt Fraction & David Aja Omnibus) was written completely in ASL.
 Seeing ASL in popular media is very rare, though it shouldn't be.
 Introducing tools for Deaf creatives to make alternatives to the SignWriting font could increase ASL's prevalence in pop culture.

 An easier way to type ASL also has invisible benefits.
-By allowing a ASL to be searchable, we can create tools that more easily produce ASL animations in TV and Games.
+By allowing ASL to be searchable, we can create tools that more easily produce ASL animations in TV and Games.

 (All projects, source-code, fonts etc. created here are intended to be open to the community.
-Tutorials are being written so anything created here can be learnt and reproduced.)
+Tutorials are being written so anything created here can be learnt and reproduced.
+If you are Deaf and would like more information, get in touch.)

 Principles of Human-Centered Design and Interaction Design have largely remained the same over the last 30 years.
 However, like the advent of the Printing Press and the Graphical User Interface (GUI), the mediums our services reside have changed drastically.
 This decade has seen the rise of smartphones, crowdsourcing, and big data (artifacts not present in earlier attempts to writing signed languages).